tiagofraga342/tiagofraga342/README.md

 For english users

-- I'm 19 years old and I computer science (as simple as that)
+- I'm 19 years old and I study Information Systems at USP (as simple as that)
 - Currently studying Information Systems at USP :computer:
 - Fell free to contact me with the social media links below